 Copy the value from the Destination or Points to Address column so we have it in our clipboard.

-On the next screen, click Edit DNS in the left hand menu and choose TXT from the drop down list.
+Click on Edit DNS, and choose TXT from the drop down list.
 Leave the first box blank and in the second box paste the TXT value we copied to our clipboard.
 Click Add to add the record and then click the Save Changes button.

 Back in the Office 365 Admin screen, we’ll see a button which says Done, verify now.
 When we click this button Office 365 will check your domain to see if it’s been verified.

 It can take a little while before Office 365 is able to find the record to verify your domain so don’t worry if it doesn’t find it right away.
 Go and grab yourself a cup of tea and try again in 15-30 minutes.
 You can try again in 15-30 minutes when the record has had time to update.

 When your domain has been verified, you’ll see the notification on the screen and you’ll be able to click the Finish button to complete step 1.

 Step 2 is to update your existing Office 365 email addresses from your old default address of @username.onmicrosoft.com to the new domain name.